catamount-music/public-domain/README.md

 This is a public domain repository for things we want to share.
 There are no restrictions on how they can be used, just mention us as the creators.

+## LogicPro

+This contains templates, icons, and other LogicPro assets used to create and manipulate audio files.

+Current contents include templates and icons for MUSHRA testing.

 ## Sync Metadata

 `id3-metadata-notes.md` are notes from a session I attended at the 2024 Taxi Road Rally about audio file metadata for sync publishing run by the TrackStage people.